madec-project/ezvis/README.md

       },
 ```

-Activated Network, where only the actors "near" `Arnold Schwarzenegger` and
+Centered Network, where only the actors "near" `Arnold Schwarzenegger` and
 `Peter Weller` are visible.

-If you want to see less nodes, increase the `threshold` value.

 ```javascript
       {